nikaemami/nikaemami.github.io/_pages/about.md

 * Brain Decoding for Visual Perception Analysis with fMRI data:

   This project introduces a novel brain decoding method to analyze functional Magnetic Resonance Imaging (fMRI) responses to visual stimuli.
 We utilize a dataset of natural scenes and        employ deep neural networks to extract visual features from these images, which are then used as decoding targets.
 This research aims to deepen our understanding of how the brain           processes visual information, providing insights into neural representations.

-Outside academia, I am passionate about photography and content creation.
-I enjoy exploring new places, whether it's walking through the streets of NYC, or traveling to new and exciting places!

 -->